jjxxs/Pathfinder/README.md

 ```

 ## Features
-Pathfinder is written in the go programming language and makes use of the languages features such as go-routines,
+Pathfinder is written in go and makes use of languages features such as go-routines,
 channels and field-tags.

-Instances/Problems are defined using JSON, e.g.:
+Problems are defined as JSON-Objects and can be imported from Files:
 ```
 {
     "info": {